Diseases and Conditions

 The surgeons removes your failing heart, then positions the donor heart in your chest and sutures (sews) it in place.
 Your new heart was cooled to preserve it before transplantation.
 As it warms up to room temperature, it might begin to beat on its own.
 If not, the surgeon may trigger your heart to start beating with an electric shock.
 Once your new heart pumps steadily without leaks, the surgical team disconnects you from the heart-lung machine and stitches your chest closed.
 You are then taken to the intensive care unit for monitoring.

-After 2 or 3 days in the intensive care unit, you can move to a private room.
-You will continue to be monitored, and will get daily blood tests and echocardiograms until you are stable enough to go home.
+You will probably be in the intensive care unit for at least two to three days.
+Next, you will go to a regular hospital room with close monitoring.
+You can expect, and will get daily blood tests and frequent echocardiograms until you are stable enough to go home.
 The total hospital stay is about 10 days.

 Survival rates are slightly higher for males compared to females.
 More than 75% of heart transplant recipients are alive 3 years after their surgery.
 About 70% survive for 5 or more years.
 The leading cause of death is infection, not organ rejection.
 With proper medical treatment to suppress the immune system, most patients can avoid signs of rejection during the first year after transplantation.